 HELLOWEEN‘s stylistic marks are complicated twin-vocal guitar riffs, hymniclike powering sung parts, hunted by aggressive metallic tone sequences which are expressed by Kai and Michael with rasant solo duels and a variety of thundering bass bangs by Markus and violet steamhammer-like drums of Ingo.

-If you would like a complimentary .pdf of the entire newsletter, just get in touch by using the CONTACT form and I will send it to you ASAP!
+If you would like a complimentary .pdf of the entire newsletter, just get in touch by using the CONTACT form and I will send it to.

 *If you enjoyed reading this post or viewing the rare Metal memorabilia from the 80′s, then please spread the word via true 80′s underground style by forwarding this to any family or friends who may like to read it [27 years later].
 You can also sign up to receive post updates via email.
-Just visit the right hand corner and enter your email.
+Just visit enter your email.
 MUYA.